OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

+This page covers four ways to update a collar easily: | [From Scratch](#from-scratch-with-collarizer) | [3.X or Older](#From-3.X-or-Older) | [4.0-6.5](#V-4.X-to-6.5) | [6.6 to 6.7](#V-6.6-to-6.7)
+The Updater listens on channel -7483213; and on -7483214 when updating older collars (3.X)

 # Current version
 We are currently at OpenCollar V7.1 as of 06 March 2018 !

-This page covers four ways to update a collar easily: | [From Scratch](#from-scratch-with-collarizer) | [3.X or Older](#From-3.X-or-Older) | [4.0-6.5](#V-4.X-to-6.5) | [6.6 to 6.7](#V-6.6-to-6.7)
-The Updater listens on channel -7483213; and on -7483214 when updating older collars (3.X)
+## Update to current version from V 7.0 and up; and from V 4.X through 6.5.2.

+These are very easy updates.
+* Rez or wear the collar.
+* Rez the updater.
+* Go to Help / About and Press Udpate
+* The update will begin.

 # Building from Scratch